 It’s only around day 45 to 55 that a vet can perform an x-ray to see the skeletons of the puppies and accurately know the litter size.
 The closer this is done to the end of the pregnancy, the more accurate the count will be.

 Preventing Dog Prengancy

-If you have a female dog and you don’t wish for them to get pregnant, you should have them spayed as soon as possible after they reach sexual maturity.
-Your veterinarian can help you determine the right time to have this procedure done.
-Waiting until after sexual maturity is reached may reduce the chance of any complications that can result from spaying, but you should discuss this with your vet.
+If you have a female dog and you don’t wish for her to get pregnant, then you should have her spayed as soon as possible after she reaches sexual maturity.
+Your vet can help you figure out the right time to have this procedure done.

 If you’re absolutely opposed to spaying, you’ll need to take steps to make sure your female dog doesn’t come into contact with unaltered male dogs.
 This includes having a secure yard, being watchful in situations where other dogs are present, and staying vigilant for the remainder of your dog’s sexually mature life.

 You should especially take care during your dog’s heat cycles, as her scent will attract males, and she will be receptive during this time.

 Preventing dog pregnancy is important, as several hundred thousand shelter dogs are euthanized each year, and adding puppies to the pet population only increases that number.
 Even if you know you can find homes for all of your dog’s puppies, that still leaves several shelter dogs without the chance to find a loving home.